-When a person reported having had a visit to the emergency room, the date of the emergency room visit was recorded (ERDATEYR, ERDATEMM, ERDATEDD).
+When a person reported having had a visit to the emergency room, the year, month, and day of the emergency room visit was recorded (ERDATEYR, ERDATEMM, and ERDATEDD, respectively).
 Also reported is whether or not the person saw a medical doctor (SEEDOC).
 The type of care the person received (VSTCTGRY) and whether or not the visit was related to a specific condition (VSTRELCN) were also determined.